stressboi/splunk_wineventcode_secanalysis/README.md

 Thanks to all security researchers that provided public info on event code recommendations - sources for this are linked from the Lookup Overview page, Count of Codes by Authority panel.

+If you want a .spl version of this look in the root of this repo.

 10-08-20: added Splunk UBA event codes from [Splunk docs](https://docs.splunk.com/Documentation/UBA/latest/GetDataIn/WindowsEvents) - thank you @drewchurch

 9-14-20: added auto lookup support for XML data sources, added a few new event volume changes to main lookup.